 Humans love pumpkin, so it’s only natural to think that dogs would love pumpkin too.
 But before you buy a pumpkin, have you thought about the pros and cons of feeding raw pumpkin to your dog?
-Do you know for sure that raw pumpkin is okay to feed to your dog?
-To quickly answer your question, no dog’s should not eat raw pumpkin.
+Do you know for sure that raw pumpkin is ok to feed to your dog?
+To quickly answer your question, no, dog’s should not eat raw pumpkin.

 This article answers your questions about whether raw pumpkin is safe to feed to dogs.
 It’s good to get into the habit of researching foods before feeding them to your pet.
 Not all human foods are suitable for dogs, and that is especially true if you have a dog who suffers from food sensitivities and allergies.
 You don’t want to add new food without knowing what the consequences will be, whether good or bad.
 So, read on to find out how safe it is for your dog to eat raw pumpkin.

 No, dogs should not eat raw pumpkin, and there are a few reasons for this.
 Raw pumpkin isn’t toxic, but it is difficult for your dog to digest if they were to eat a large amount.
 Pumpkin is recommended to help with digestive issues, but if you were to feed raw pumpkin, it could have the opposite effect.